fridolinvii/Dynamic_Oracle_Based_NFT_BCC22/docs/index.md

 ### Here, you can buy your own Trading Card NFT

 We will give you a short instructions on buying your own trading card NFT.
 Feel free to come to us if you have any questions or need help buying your trading cards.
+Feel free to add me on [LinkedIn](https://www.linkedin.com/in/carlo-seppi-0a2222169/)!

 ### Step 1
 First, download [Metamask wallet](https://metamask.io/download/) and add a wallet.